Compaya/slate/source/index.html.md

-> Make sure to replace Authorization with your own API user and key.
+> Make sure to replace $username and $apiKey with your own credentials.

 CPSMS uses Basic Authorization to access the API.
 It's a base64 of your CPSMS username and a API key you need to generate on CPSMS.dk.